stereotype441/language/resources/type-system/inference2.md

   2<sup>64</sup>, and the `int` class is represented as signed 64-bit two's complement integers:

-  - The result of type inference is a compilation artifact `m` with static type `int`, whose runtime behavior is to evaluate to an instance of `int` representing the value `i` - 2<sup>64</sup>.
+  - The result of type inference is a compilation artifact with static type `int`, whose runtime behavior is to evaluate to an instance of `int` representing the value `i` - 2<sup>64</sup>.
 TODO(paulberry): does the CFE actually implement this behavior?

 - Otherwise:

-  - The result of type inference is a compilation artifact `m` with static type `int`, whose runtime behavior is to evaluate to an instance of `int` representing the value `i`.
+  - The result of type inference is a compilation artifact with static type `int`, whose runtime behavior is to evaluate to an instance of `int` representing the value `i`.